DETAILED ACTION

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.

-Regarding claim 5, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the selection of data to be relabeled is further based, at least in part, on a confidence score associated with an inference by a neural network.
+Regarding claim 5, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the respective annotation scores and the respective annotation scores are separately compared with different ones of the one or more thresholds.
 This claim recites additional mental steps in addition to the judicial exception identified in the rejection of claim 1, thus recites a judicial exception.

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.

-Regarding claim 6, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the selection of data to be relabeled is based, at least in part, on the confidence score and the amount by which the one or more mislabeled neural network training data are mislabeled exceeds a threshold.
+Regarding claim 6, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the one or more labeled training data samples are ranked according to the respective annotation scores and the respective annotation scores.
 This claim recites additional mental steps in addition to the judicial exception identified in the rejection of claim 1, thus recites a judicial exception.

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.

-Regarding claim 7, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the one or more circuits are further to cause one or more neural network training data to be used to train a neural network without relabeling when the amount by which the training data is mislabeled is less than a threshold amount.
+Regarding claim 7, the rejection of claim 1 is further incorporated, and further, the claim recites: wherein the one or more circuits are further to cause one or more neural network training data samples to be used to train a neural network without relabeling when further respective confidence scores and further respective annotation scores computed for the one or more neural network training data samples satisfy the one or more thresholds.
 This limitation amounts to mere instructions to apply the judicial exception using a generic computer component.
 Please see MPEP 2106.05(f).

 The claim does not include any additional elements that amount to an integration of the judicial exceptions into a practical application, nor to significantly more than the judicial exceptions.
 The claim is not patent eligible.